Mrian07/Proyeksi/docs/installation-and-operations/configuration/ssl/README.md

 If you terminate SSL externally<sup>1</sup> before the request hits the ProyeksiApp server, you need to let the ProyeksiApp server know that the request being handled is https, even though SSL was terminated before.
 This is the most common source in problems in ProyeksiApp when using an external server that terminates SSL.

-Please ensure that if you're proxying to the openproject server, you set the HOST header to the internal server.
+Please ensure that if you're proxying to the proyeksiapp server, you set the HOST header to the internal server.
 This ensures that the host name of the outer request gets forwarded to the internal server.
 Otherwise you might see redirects in your browser to the internal host that ProyeksiApp is running on.

 On your outer proxying server, set these commands: